luisxcardozo/Recommender-Systems/WD/Readme.md

-# OPTIMIZATION OF RECOMMENDATION SYSTEM WITH WIDE AND DEEP METHOD FOR CPU IN TENSORFLOW
+#  <p align="center">OPTIMIZATION OF RECOMMENDATION SYSTEM WITH WIDE AND DEEP METHOD FOR CPU IN TENSORFLOW
+<p align="center">Wei Wang<sup>1</sup>, Shankar Ratneshwaran<sup>2</sup>, Kevin Bryan<sup>2</sup>, Luis Cardozo<sup>2</sup>

+- 1 - Department - Location, Intel
+- 2 - Artificial Intelligence Center For Excellence at Intel – Santa Clara, TCS

 ## GOAL
-This tutorial will introduce you to CPU performance optimizations for recommendation systems with Wide And Deep and provide performance improvements by:
+Learn CPU performance optimizations for income predictions with Wide & Deep optimizations by:

-- Means to optimize Tensorflow* to run faster on CPU;
+1. Optimizing Tensorflow* to run faster on CPU;
-- Ways to eliminate technology driven bottlenecks with Wide and Deep.
+2. Eliminating technology driven bottlenecks.

 ### ABSTRACT

-Tensorflow* CPU optimization for recommender systems with Wide and Deep, on Intel® Xeon® processor-based platforms. xxxX improvement in performance for training on Intel® 8180 against an unoptimized run.
-Models’ performance is improved by leveraging Intel®’s highly optimized math routines for deep learning.
-This primitives library is called Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN) and includes convolution, normalization, activation and inner product, and other primitives, and by reviewing bottleneck opportunities within the model’s sections.
-These steps are highly relevant as recent academic articles predict the development of non-static neural networks that increase memory and computational requirements, especially where accuracy minimization is paramount, like in the bio-med industry.
+XX.Xx improvement on inference performance on Intel® 8180 by solving architecture bottlenecks by leveraging Intel®’s highly optimized math routines for deep learning and Tensorflow* CPU optimization.

+Intel®’s primitives library is called Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN) and includes convolution, normalization, activation and inner product, and other primitives, and by reviewing bottleneck opportunities within the model’s sections.
+These steps are highly relevant as recent academic articles predict the development of non-static neural networks that increase memory and computational requirements.

 KEYWORDS.
 Convolutional Neural Networks, Wide And Deep, Recommender Systems, Tensorflow Optimization,